billylittlefield/JogLog/README.md

 ## App Components

+JogLog was written using React.js and follows the Flux architecture for one-way information flow.
+For instance, if a user interacts with the workout form and creates a workout, this triggers an AJAX request to POST a new workout.
+Assuming it succeeds, the resultant data makes its way to the appropriate 'store', which then emits a notification to any components listening that there's fresh data hot off the grill.

 ### User Authentication

 During user/session creation, the password typed into the form is used to create a hashed and salted password_digest via BCrypt.
 Only the digest itself is stored in the database, ensuring secure login.
 Session tokens are generated using SecureRandom and ensure that logging in to the same account from a different location will disable any functionality from the original session.
 Before all controller actions, current_user is checked with the session token and redirects to sign-in page if the user has logged in elsewhere.
 Usernames are case insensitive for ease of use.